Gautam9981/CAD/README.md

 I am able to create different types of shapes using the CLI.
 I will expect my collaborator to incorporate such logic into the GUI, it can make sketches based off of points I made.

+Day 13 (6/25/25)

+I just updated the size of the GUI to match 1080p monitors and screens, so it should look better.